ernestio/ernest-versioner/README.md

 Additionally in case you want to skip some of the inline questions you can define the following environment variables:

 - *GITHUB_TOKEN* : In order to merge develop in master, push, create tags...
+- *CI_TOKEN* : In order to check the build status of each repository.
 - *SLACK_WEBHOOK_URL* : In case you want slack to be notifying each release step
 - *ATLAS_TOKEN* : In order to upload packaged vagrant boxes